plotly/dash-sample-apps/apps/dash-oil-gas-ternary/README.md

 ```
 Open http://127.0.0.1:8050/ in your browser.

-Select data points from well map, ternary map or bar graph to visualize cross-filtering to other plots.
+Select a subset of data points from the well map, ternary map or bar graph to visualize cross-filtering to other plots.
-Selection could be done by clicking on individual data points or using the lasso tool to capture multiple data points or bars.
-Hold SHIFT
+Selection can be done by clicking on individual data points, or by using the lasso tool to capture multiple data points or bars.
+Hold the SHIFT
-button while click-and-drag for multi-region selection.
+key while clicking and dragging for multi-region selection.

 ## Data source
 Historical shale gas production data for selected Devonian Ohio Shale wells http://www.uky.edu/KGS/emsweb/kyogfaq/kyogfaq10.html